anonymouskeyboard47/Tripodmaps/README.md

 # Tripodmaps
-This is a GIS mapviewer that implement the iManagement BI classes in C#
+This is a GIS mapviewer that implement the iManagement BI classes in C#.